alan-turing-institute/mosip-infra/deployment/sandbox-v2/README.md

 ./automated_MOSIP_installation.sh
 ```

-The manual method. `ssh sandbox.uksouth.cloudapp.azure.com`, the copy and paste the bash commands in `install_MOSIP_vm.sh`.
+The manual method.
+Run `edit_MOSIP_files.sh` on the local to update `hosts.ini` to the current deployment.
+Then install on the console: `ssh sandbox.uksouth.cloudapp.azure.com`, the copy and paste the bash commands in `install_MOSIP_vm.sh`.

 NOTE: The Vault password is 'foo'.